PriyanshiNegi01/Netflix-Data-Analysis/README.md

   - **Conditional Logic**: `CASE` statements for categorizing content.
   - **Subqueries**: To calculate average releases, filter specific years, etc.
   - **Filtering & NULL Handling**: Using `WHERE` and `IS NULL` to filter and clean the data.
-- **Tableau**: For creating interactive dashboards and visualizations, offering deeper insights into the data.
+- **Tableau**: Used to create interactive dashboards, which offer deeper insights into Netflix's content.
+Key features include:
-- **Data Cleaning & Shaping**: Data was cleaned and shaped for optimal analysis, including handling missing values and formatting issues.
-- **Visualization Techniques**: Utilized advanced Tableau features like calculated fields, filters, and interactive charts.
+  - **Calculated Fields** for deriving new metrics.
+  - **Filters** for dynamic content exploration.
+  - **Interactive Charts** to explore genre, ratings, and regional content distribution.

 ---